EchoKV: Efficient KV Cache Compression via Similarity-Based Reconstruction: Experiments

 \subsection{Main Results}

 \paragraph{Results on LongBench.} We evaluate the performance of various baseline methods across multiple models on LongBench \citep{bai2024longbench}, as shown in Table \ref{tab:longbench}.
-By capturing the latent similarities of the KV cache across different attention heads, EchoKV demonstrates consistent superiority across all settings.
+By capturing latent similarities in KV representations, EchoKV demonstrates consistent superiority across a wide range of settings.
 It can be observed that at higher compression ratios, relying solely on statistical information for cache dimension dropout or post-compression fails to guarantee performance.
 While methods based on parameter SVD decomposition mitigate performance degradation, they fail to enable flexible switching during inference.
 By leveraging both local and global KV information to reconstruct the complete cache, EchoKV achieves nearly lossless performance at a compression ratio of 0.5 and maintains basic model usability at 0.3.
 While supporting flexible inference switching, EchoKV retains a distinct performance advantage over existing baselines.
 Notably, KV compression is typically orthogonal to eviction and quantization \citep{chang2024palu,wang2025commonkv}, allowing these techniques to be combined to achieve even higher compression ratios.

-Furthermore, by integrating with low-rank methods to implement targeted compression for key and value, EchoKV-Hybrid delivers further improvements.
-Most current compression methods treat key and value similarly, which underscores the potential of designing compression strategies tailored to the distinct characteristics of key and value.
+We also report an exploratory hybrid variant in Appendix \ref{app:hybrid_results}, where heterogeneous treatment of Keys and Values yields further gains in several moderate-budget settings.

 \paragraph{Results on RULER.} Beyond the real-world datasets of LongBench, we also perform a detailed assessment on the synthetic long-context benchmark, RULER \citep{hsieh2024ruler}.
-Table \ref{tab:ruler_0.5} presents the results at a compression ratio of 0.5, while additional results are reported in Appendix \ref{app:more_res}.
+Table \ref{tab:ruler_0.5} presents the results at a compression ratio of 0.5, while additional results, including the hybrid variant, are reported in Appendix \ref{app:more_res}.
 It can be observed that compared to robust real-world datasets, the differences between methods are more significant on synthetic tasks.
 Compared to other SVD methods, EchoKV achieves nearly lossless performance on RULER at a compression ratio of 0.5, validating the generalizability of the proposed method.
-Similarly, by combining low-rank compression for keys with echo reconstruction for values, EchoKV-Hybrid achieves significant improvements on specific tasks.
+The appendix further shows that the hybrid variant can bring additional gains on some RULER settings, although this advantage is not uniform across models and compression regimes.